 Today, web developers have a wide range of options available when it comes to choosing a programming language for web development.

-These programming languages are not just viable for frontend development, but the backend development as well.
+These programming languages or frameworks are not just viable for frontend development, but backend development as well.

 Now, in most of the web applications, there is usually more non-UI code than the code which is directly related to end-user interaction.